nanoix9/2019Papers/sa/knowledge-assist.md

 Based on our business/technical goals and the QA scenarios described above, these QAs are prioritized from highest to lowest as follows

 1. Modularity
-1. Scalability
+2. Modifiability
-1. Resource Utilization
+3. Scalability
-1. Usability
+4. Resource Utilization

 ## Evaluation criteria